 - Donghai Airlines

 The one international route to China is operated by Donghai Airlines.
 Hopefully, some future flights are proposed by more international carriers but with two other international airports, Hanoi and Cat Bi well catered for it’s unlikely.

 Transportation at VDO

 If you’re traveling to and from the airport from Ha Long, you have several options.
-The airport is a bit far from the bay and there are no nearby urban areas so you might be prepared for a long ground journey after a flight.
+The airport is a bit far from the bay, as it is located near Cam Pha, and there are no nearby urban areas so you might be prepared for a long ground journey after a flight.

 The first is the free shuttle bus.
 Labeled 14A and 14B they take around 90 minutes from the airport to Ha Long Bay.
 The first drives on the coast whilst the latter bus travels inland.
 If your hotel or resort is along the coast, you might want to consider the first just in case you’re not backtracking later.